 Becoming a biomedical engineer requires a lot of focus and effort.
 It is one of the most sought after career paths worldwide.
 Not only is it a profession that is vital to our health service — designing the latest medical devices and equipment — it is one that will become increasingly relevant in the future.
 Especially as we become ever more efficient through technology.

-Whilst job satisfaction is high in biomedical engineering, the entry requirements are tough.
+Whilst job satisfaction is high in biomedical engineering, the entry level requirements are tough.
 Most professionals undertake further education before they enter either the NHS or the private sector.
 This isn’t a job that can often be done straight after a biomedical engineering degree.

 But the rewards are impressive.
 As Forbes states, biomedical engineering is the “high-paying, low-stress STEM job you probably haven’t considered.”